 - Kellogg v.
 National Biscuit: would you eat something being referred to as a “whisk broom” or “a shredded doormat?”
 Probably not, but in 1983, that is what was being said about Shredded Whole Wheat, a cereal created by Henry Perky.
 Despite the obvious issues with branding and product description, the morning meal gained popularity.
 In 1912, four years after Perky passed away, his patents expired (remember: patent protections do not last into perpetuity), and John Harvey Kellogg began producing a similar cereal, causing a lawsuit to be brought by the National Biscuit Company.
 The case made it all the way to United States Supreme Court, where the favor fell to Kellogg, as the patent had expired.

 Most Common Types of Intellectual Property Disputes

 If you find yourself in the throes of an intellectual property dispute, chances are, it is copyright infringement, as that is the most common.
 As you probably gathered from the earlier referenced Napster case, copyright infringement in when works are reproduced, distributed, etc., without the permission of the owner.

 Nobody wants to be on the receiving end of a lawsuit, so the best and easiest way to avoid copyright infringement is simply always give credit and don’t take anything from the internet, as it is almost always copyrighted by default.

 If you need help with an intellectual property dispute, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.